 - Packing and loading your belongings requires extra effort and planning to make it all fit.

-- It can be tricky to properly coordinate the right number of boxes and when they arrive.
+- It can be tricky to properly coordinate the right number of boxes and the timing of when they arrive.

 Best for: People who want flexibility and don’t mind doing most of the work themselves.